Sexual Assaults and Negligent Security

 Florida has an extremely high number of sexual assaults and rapes.
-Statistics provided for 2015 by the Florida Dept. of Law Enforcement reveal the following:
+Statistics provided for a recent year by the Florida Department of Law Enforcement reveal the following:

 - 7,537 – number of rapes in Florida